 We hereby consent to the reference of our name under the headings "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" and "Item 4.C.
-Information on the Company-Organizational Structure" in JD.com, Inc.'s Annual Report on Form 20-F for the year ended December 31, 2014 (the "Annual Report"), which will be filed with the Securities and Exchange Commission (the "SEC") in the month of April 2015, and further consent to the incorporation by reference into the Registration Statement (Form S-8 No. 333-198578) pertaining to JD.com, Inc.'s Share Incentive Plan of the summary of our opinion under the headings "Item 3.D.
+Information on the Company-Organizational Structure" in JD.com, Inc.'s Annual Report on Form 20-F for the year ended December 31, 2015 (the "Annual Report"), which will be filed with the Securities and Exchange Commission (the "SEC") in the month of April 2016, and further consent to the incorporation by reference into the Registration Statement on Form S-8 (File No. 333-198578) pertaining to JD.com, Inc.'s Share Incentive Plan and the Registration Statement on Form F-3 (File No. 333-206653) of the summary of our opinion under the headings "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" and "Item 4.C.
 Information on the Company-Organizational Structure" in the Annual Report.
 We also consent to the filing of this consent letter with the SEC as an exhibit to the Annual Report.